scrapy/scrapy/docs/topics/request-response.rst

        request multiple times, to ignore the duplicates filter.
 Use it with care, or you will get into crawling loops.
 Default to ``False``.
     :type dont_filter: boolean

-    :param callback: the function that will be called with the response of this request (once its downloaded) as its first parameter.
-For more information see :ref:`topics-request-response-ref-request-callback-arguments` below.
-       If a Request doesn't specify a callback, the spider's :meth:`~scrapy.spider.BaseSpider.parse` method will be used.
-    :type callback: callable

     :param errback: a function that will be called if any exception was raised while processing the request.
 This includes pages that failed